 Nonoperating revenue increased by \$1.5 million in fiscal year 2023 from 2022.
-This increase in driven by Other Revenue and Expense with an increase in interest income and a decrease loss on disposal of assets in fiscal year 2023 from 2022.
-It is important to note state grants and contracts remained consistent between fiscal years 2023 and 2022, and increased by \$0.6 million between fiscal year 2022 and 2021, when the on-behalf amounts explained below are eliminated.
+This increase is driven by Other Revenue and Expense with an increase in interest income and a decrease loss on disposal of assets in fiscal year 2023 from 2022.
+State grants and contracts remained consistent between fiscal year 2023 and 2022.

-In addition, federal grants and contracts decreased by \$1.5 million primarily due to additional Higher Education Emergency Relief Funds (HEERF) being expended throughout fiscal year 2022 and a smaller portion being spent in fiscal year 2023.
+In addition, federal grants and contracts decreased by \$0.9 million primarily due to the last of the Higher Education Emergency Relief Funds being spent in fiscal year 2024 at a lower amount that fiscal year 2023.
+Federal grants and contracts decreased by \$1.5 million primarily due to additional Higher Education Emergency Relief Funds (HEERF) being expended throughout fiscal year 2022 and a smaller portion being spent in fiscal year 2023.
 These additional grant funds result in increased spending in various categories, including direct student aid, institutional expenditures including capital, services and related items.